ansys/pystk/doc/source/api/ansys/stk/core/vgt/AnalysisWorkbenchComponentCollection.rst

         :obj:`~bool`

-.. py:method:: item(self, indexOrName: typing.Any) -> IComponent
+.. py:method:: item(self, indexOrName: typing.Any) -> IAnalysisWorkbenchComponent
     :canonical: ansys.stk.core.vgt.AnalysisWorkbenchComponentCollection.item

     Retrieve an element of the collection using the name of the element or a position in the collection.